matheussodree/English-Course/README.md

   The clouds - As nuvens / The teacher - O(a) professor(a)

   The doctors - Os(as) médicos(as) / The engineers - Os engenheiros

+* __Present Simple__

+  I work every day - Eu trabalho todo dia

+  They live in my building - Eles moram no meu prédio

+  We play soccer - Nós jogamos futebol

+  I don't like soccer - Eu não gosto de futebol

+  We don't live here - Nós não moramos aqui

+  You don't have a car - Você não tem um carro

+  Do you like soccer? - Você gosta de futebol?

+  Do they live here? - Eles moram aqui?

+  Do we have a car? - Nós temos um carro?

+  Don't you like children? - Você não gosta de crianças?